-- Initiative, activity, or project led by and for LGBTQ youth aged 26 and under
+- Initiative, activity, or project led by and for LGBTQ youth aged 25 and under

 To apply, provide a written, one page submission.
-This doesn’t have to be very formal!
+This doesn’t have to be very formal.
 Feel free to write in point form notes and be yourself.
-Please tell us about yourself and your project idea, including how your idea will benefit other LGBTQ youth.
+Please tell us about yourself and your project idea, including a rough timeline, and about how your idea will benefit other LGBTQ youth.
 Please also include a proposed budget, using this template: http://bit.ly/2o48Ttf.

 Please submit proposals and questions to Anna Penner at firstname.lastname@example.org by March 12, 2018.
 Let us know if you need any support writing your application!
-If your project is shortlisted, we will invite you to meet with us in mid-June.
+If your project is shortlisted, we will invite you to meet with us in March.